The Museum welcomes all visitors and is committed to making its programs and services accessible to everyone. We currently offer:

 - English and Spanish captions in most of our exhibition films

-- Touch Tours of Chicago: Crossroads of America (by appointment only)
+- Verbal Imaging Touch Tours of Chicago: Crossroads of America (by appointment only), which has extra descriptive elements, plus opportunities to touch items

 - COMTEK portable assistive listening receivers with headphones for programs in The Guild Room

-- Listen Technologies portable assistive listening receivers with headphones for programs in the McCormick Theater.
+- Listen Technologies portable assistive listening receivers with headphones for programs in the Robert R. McCormick Theater.
 Four t-coil neck loops are also available (theater only).

 - Sign language interpretation at our public programs; please contact us at least two weeks prior to the day of the event so that arrangements may be made.

-- Accessible parking in the Museum’s lot at LaSalle and Stockton.
+- Accessible parking and an elevator in the Museum’s garage at LaSalle and Stockton.
 Drop-offs are permitted at our main entrance on Clark Street.

 - Button-activated doors at the south end of the main entrance